SAVE UP TO £15 ON STARTER PACKS & FREE ACCESS TO THE GUT STUFF APP

 Fibre-rich fruits

-Apples, as well as grapefruit and oranges, are also particularly high in soluble fibre.
-Fruits that are high in insoluble fibre include grapes, berries, rhubarb, and pineapple.[16]
+Apples, along with grapefruit and oranges, are particularly high in soluble fibre.
+Other fruits that contain insoluble fibre include grapes, berries, rhubarb and pineapple.[16]

 Snacks that are high in fibre